wechuli/allcheckspassed/README.md

 ### What's Changed

 - Upgrade to Node24 runtime
-- On GitHub.com, the name of the check run created by the workflow itself is extracted from the available `job.check_run_id` context using this action as a reusable is now supported.
+- On GitHub.com, the name of the check run created by the workflow itself is extracted from the available `job.check_run_id` context, using this action as a reusable is now supported.
 This functionality is not yet available on GitHub Enterprise Server (GHES), will likely be available on the next release version - 3.18.
 On GitHub Enterprise Server, the action will attempt to extract its check name from the workflow file.
 - Support for [commit statuses](https://docs.github.com/en/rest/commits/statuses?apiVersion=2022-11-28#about-commit-statuses) is now implemented on V2.
 To prevent a breaking change, this is disabled by default.
 You can enable it by setting the `include_commit_statuses` input to `true`.

 ## Basic usage